-1. Promoting awareness of total cost of ownership and side-benefits: In order to overcome the resulting negative impact on sales, the sector needs to focus more on creating awareness of both the total cost of ownership concept and the side-benefits of heat pump systems that increase cost competitiveness over the useful life of the product: influencing factors are increased efficiency at current costs and cost reductions along the value chain that offer added value to the consumer, such as the integration of heat pumps into the building ventilation system, the use of electricity generated on site, the use of free waste heat from cooling processes for heating and sanitary hot water.
-The latter is particularly important in large commercial buildings.
+- 1. Promoting awareness of total cost of ownership and side-benefits: The sector and policy makers need to focus more on creating awareness of both the total cost of ownership concept and the side-benefits of heat pump systems that increase cost competitiveness over the useful life of the product: influencing factors are increased efficiency at current costs and cost reductions along the value chain that offer added value to the consumer, such as the integration of heat pumps into the building ventilation system, the use of electricity generated on site, the use of free waste heat from cooling processes for heating and sanitary hot water.
+The latter is particularly important in large commercial buildings. - 2.

-- 2. Standardisation of the heat pump unit for easier installation and quality control: Further standardisation of the heat pump unit itself will allow for an easier, faster installation, whilst also limiting the scope for installation quality issues. - 3.
 Development of a consistent long-term decarbonisation pathway: The most costefficient impact on heat pump market development will be the development of a decarbonisation pathway for society in general and the heating/cooling sector in specific, with short-, mid- and long-term targets, including the number of installations, disconnection to gas grid, etc. If governments develop these plans, announce them, and set a timetable for their execution, industry can and will adjust R&D as well as production planning.
 At EU level, the publication of the Heat Pump Action Plan and the proper development and implementation of the National Energy and Climate Plans (NECPs) are important to providing clarity to the sector at large (investors, manufacturers, installers, citizens).
 At national level clear and consistent policies and measures are needed as well.
 If it is clear that regions will be disconnected from the gas grid, investors will stop choosing combustion technology today to avoid the disadvantage of system change in the future.